St. Helena Parish, Louisiana: Brushy Creek Crater

 St. Helena Parish contains the only identified meteorite impact crater in the state of Louisiana.
 This suspected impact crater is a roughly circular depression about 1.2 miles/2 km in diameter.
 Shocked quartz and intensely fractured quartz have been recovered from fractured and possibly altered sediments comprising its rim.
 Its age is estimated to be between 11 and 30 ka.
 It lies about 5.8 miles/9.3 kilometers southwest of Greensburg, in the southwest corner of the parish.
 Louisiana Highway 37 cuts through the northern edge of this feature.

 Politics

+Owing in part to its high African American population, St. Helena Parish leans Democratic.
+It did so in its early history and has also done so since Nixon's 1972 landslide.
+In 2024 Donald Trump lost the Parish by only 44 votes, the closest a Republican has come to carrying St. Helena since the 1972 election.